cloudcores/CuAssembler/UserGuide.md

 * `.shstrtab/.strtab/.symtab` : tables for section string, symbol string, and symbol entries.
 Currently all of them are copied from the original cubin.
 * `.nv.info.*` : Some attributes associated with kernels. `cuobjdump -elf *.cubin` can show those information in human readable format.
 Some of those attributes should be modified when kernel text changed, some can be done by CuAssembler(such as `EIATTR_EXIT_INSTR_OFFSETS`, `EIATTR_CTAIDZ_USED`, etc.), but there are more that cannot.
 Some attributes are strongly correlated to the offset of some instructions, CuAssembler utilizes a special form of label to handle this kind of attributes, which is necessary to make them work when the instruction sequence is changed.
 * `.rel.*` : Relocations.
 Relocation section should work with the associated section, such as `.rel.abc` to `.abc`.
 Relocation is a special mechanism which allows runtime initialization of some symbols unknown during compile-time, such as some global constants and function entries.
-* `.nv.constant#.*` : constant memory contents for global or each kernel.
-The actual arrangement of contant memories may vary with respect to SM version(or even toolkit version?), thus you'd better check it in original SASS code generated with CUDA C.
+* `.nv.constant#.*` : constant memory contents for global constants or kernel dependent constants.
+The actual arrangement of contant memories may vary with respect to SM version(or even toolkit version?), thus you'd better check it in original SASS code generated with CUDA C. In the example above, constant bank 3 `.nv.constant3` is for global, referred by `c[0x3][###]`.
+Bank 2 is for compiler generated constants, and bank 0 for kernel arguments and grid/block constants.
+Both of them are kernel dependent.
 * `.text.*` : Kernel instruction sections.
 Most of the modification should be done to these sections.
 * `.nv.shared.*` : Nobits sections.
 I don't find the shared memory is runtime initializable, thus seems they are only for space allocation.